WordPress Translation Day 3 - a bit of background

 While the landing page provided the primary content at any given time of access, we made sure that the website contained all the proper, necessary and opportune information for all users.
 Content was added to the menu as it became available assuring the most fluid experience and ease in search-ability.

 Special attention and lotsa love was given to producing communication assets for both the Community (posters, badges, social media covers) and the Media who could access all its material (Press Release, visual assets) on a dedicated page.
 Special "marketing" assets were produced for social media tweets and posts.
-A warm shout-out here goes to Outreach Lead Naoko Takano and Communications Lead Birgit Olzem
+A warm shout-out here goes to Outreach Lead Naoko Takano and Communications Lead Birgit Olzem.

 The response of the Community was beyond amazing, check out the #Mentions page on the website.